 How to cook liver

-If you really, really, REALLY aren’t ready to eat liver, you can get some of its amazing benefits by trying a desiccated liver supplement.
+If you really, really, REALLY aren’t ready to eat liver, you can get some of its benefits by trying a desiccated liver supplement.
 If you choose to go that route, don’t totally give up on trying the real stuff.
 Just kick the idea around – one day, you might be ready.

 As with all real food, be sure you’re also mixing in plenty of other sources of nutrition – like egg yolks, vegetables, wild-caught fish, and other pasture-raised animal products.